meetjestad/mjs_boards/README.md

  3. Create a folder named ```hardware```, if it does not exist, and change directories to it
  4. Clone this repo: ```git clone https://github.com/kittengineering/ArduinoCore-stm32l0.git kittengineering/stm32l0```
  5. Restart the Arduino IDE

-## Setup correct solderlinks for B-L072Z-LRWAN1 in order to make the native USB work

-SB15 and SB16 should be soldered in order to make the USB D+ and USB D- working.
-SB37 solderlink should be removed/cleared to disable the NRST from the embedded ST-Link

 ## Recovering from a faulty sketch